lorenzovigo/TFG/README.md

 _____

 We include a dataset to **filter out actors with few appearances** along the movies included in the datasets. **This script shouldn't be executed unless you extended your datasets first**.
-Execute the following command in the ode
+Execute the following command in the `code` folder to post-process the MovieLens-100k dataset:

+	python dataset_postprocessor.py

 `--dataset=ml-1m`